Type 2 diabetes can be caused – and treated – by what you eat. Viva!’s Veronika Powell MSc, looks at just what a vegan diet can achieve…

 Another good reason for avoiding all animal products is because animal protein from meat, fish, dairy and eggs places an additional strain on the kidneys and can increase the damage already caused by diabetes.
 Protecting their kidneys is a key issue for diabetics.

 All foods should be of plant origin and unrefined wherever possible, so they will be naturally high in fibre and complex carbohydrates.
-Animal products contain no fibre or healthy carbohydrates while plant foods (supplemented with vitamin B12) contain all the essential nutrients we need.
+Animal products contain no fibre or healthy carbohydrates while plant foods (supplemented with a vegan source of vitamin B12) contain all the essential nutrients we need.

 2nd rule – Low-fat